 The TCB-V24 provides bidirectional buffering in back-to-back RS-232 modem cross-connection applications such as a Tail Circuit.
 The 64-bit circular buffers compensate for differences between modem clock rates and limits errors to occasional data losses when the buffer overruns.

-Allows the user to even the network delays between a terrestrial and
+The Selectable Transmit Buffer (RSD-STB) allows DCE to DTE connections at data rates up to 10Mbps.
+Allows the user to even the network delays between a terrestrial and satellite network for transactions.